Family outside grilling together.

 • You’re the spouse of a service member who lost their life either in the line of duty or as the result of a service-related disability.
 Generally, surviving spouses may not be remarried.

-How do you show you’re eligible for a VA loan?
-Your certificate of eligibility takes care of this.
-A certificate of eligibility, or COE, is a form provided by the VA that shows your lender that you meet the criteria for a VA loan.
-The COE provides an entitlement code that shows your lender your military service and allows them to determine if you’ll pay the VA funding fee.
+Your certificate of eligibility (COE) is a document provided by the VA that shows your lender that you meet the criteria for a VA loan.
+The COE also provides an entitlement code that proves your or your deceased spouse’s qualifying military service to your lender and tells them if you’ll need to pay the VA funding fee.
 This is a fee paid to the VA, which helps fund other VA loans.

 In addition to the government requirements, each lender will have VA loan credit score and income requirements for their borrowers.